John MacGregor (Glasgow MP): Return to the UK

 Returning to the UK, MacGregor set up as a commission agent in Liverpool, in 1827.

 In 1836, MacGregor reported to the Board of Trade on the Zollverein.
 In 1839 he represented the British government in the negotiations with the Kingdom of Naples for a revision of the commercial treaty of 1816.
 In 1840 he succeeded James Deacon Hume as one of the joint secretaries of the Board of Trade.
 A strong free-trader, he prompted Joseph Hume's motion for a select committee on import duties, and gave evidence before the committee (July 1840), against protectionism.

 In politics

-On the repeal of the Corn Laws, MacGregor gave up his post at the Board of Trade, and entered politics parliament, He was elected as a Liberal Member of Parliament for Glasgow in July 1847, resigning in 1857 shortly before his death, by becoming Steward of the Manor of Northstead.
+On the repeal of the Corn Laws, MacGregor gave up his post at the Board of Trade, and entered parliamentary politics, He was elected as a Whig Member of Parliament for Glasgow in July 1847, resigning in 1857 shortly before his death, by becoming Steward of the Manor of Northstead.
 He spoke frequently on commercial, financial, and colonial questions.